-Similarly, you don’t want to put a stained shirt into the dryer before the stain is completely removed.
+Similarly, you don’t want to put a stained shirt into the dryer before the oil stain is completely removed.
 Why?
-Exposing it to high temperatures will set the stain in permanently, in which case, you may very well have to throw it out.
+Exposing the stubborn stains to high temperatures will set the stain in permanently, in which case, you may very well have to throw it out.

 First things first, you want to check the care label on the garment.
 More specifically, you want to find out if it’s machine washable or dry clean only.
-If it’s the latter, you’ll want to use a razor or credit card to remove any remaining solid particles before blotting away as much of the liquid as possible with a paper towel or clean cloth.
+If it’s the latter, you’ll want to use a razor or credit card to remove any remaining solid particles or stains out of clothes, before blotting away as much of the liquid as possible with a paper towel or clean cloth.

-As for washable garments, there are many things that you can do to remove oil stains.
+As you get oil and for washable garments, there are many things that you can do to remove oil stains.
 We’ll be going over some of the options in the next section.

-How to Remove Oil Stains From Clothing with Baby Powder or Baking Soda
+How to Remove Oil Stains From Clothes with Baby Powder or Baking Soda

-See how to remove oil stains from clothing and fabric.
+See how to remove the oil and grease stains and stains from clothing and fabric.

-Using a dull knife or spoon, gently lift away any remaining solid matter (e.g. butter) as soon as possible.
+Using a dull knife or spoon, gently lift away any remaining solid matter (e.g. warm or hot water or. butter) as soon as possible.
 Be careful not to damage the fabric in the process.

-Sprinkle a generous amount of baby powder or baking soda onto the stained area and leave it on for 15 to 20 minutes (for extra cleaning power, you can leave it on overnight).
+Sprinkle a generous amount of baby powder or baking soda onto the most removing oil stained area and leave it on for 15 to 20 minutes (for extra cleaning power, you can leave it on overnight).
 That’ll give the powder time to absorb the oil.

-Once the powder has absorbed the oil, brush it away from the fabric with a soft-bristled brush.
+Once the baking soda has absorbed the oil stains from clothes again, brush it away from the fabric with a soft-bristled brush.
 Alternatively, you vacuum away the powder.

-Rinse the garment with hot water afterwards.
-If the stain is gone, you can proceed to wash the item as normal.
-If the stain is still present, you can try soaking the garment in hot water for about an hour.
+Rinse the garment with hot water afterward.
+If the stain is gone, you can proceed to wash the item with cold water as normal.
+If the stubborn stain is still present, you can try soaking the garment in hot water for about an hour.